ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

     - `storage` (string | Object, *optional*)

       The storage engine to be used.
-It defaults to localStorage.
+It defaults to `sessionStorage`.
 The following values are supported:

+      - `'sessionStorage'`

+        Use the browser's sessionStorage as the persistence layer.

+        i.e. data is available for rehydration for a single browser session

       - `'localStorage'`

         Use the browser's localStorage as the persistence layer.

-      - `'sessionStorage'`

-        Use the browser's sessionStorage as the persistence layer.
+        i.e. data is available across browser sessions

       - Custom engine

         A custom storage engine.

         [`redux-persist`](https://github.com/rt2zz/redux-persist) already has a robust set of [storage engine packages](https://github.com/rt2zz/redux-persist#storage-engines) that have been built for it.
 These can be used here.

-    - `whitelist` (Array<string>, *optional*)

-      A list of keys, representing the parts of the model that should be persisted.
-Any part of the model that is not represented in this list will not be persisted.

 ## Example